axisgroup/design-process/README.md

 Copyright © 2017 Axis Group, llc.
 The information contained in this document is free, and may be redistributed under the terms specified in the license.

-The underlying repository structure is derived from Thought Bot's Design Sprint (https://github.com/thoughtbot/design-sprint) and may be redistributed under the MIT License(https://github.com/thoughtbot/design-sprint/blob/master/LICENSE.md).
+The underlying repository structure is derived from [Thought Bot's Design Sprint](https://github.com/thoughtbot/design-sprint) and may be redistributed under the [MIT License](https://github.com/thoughtbot/design-sprint/blob/master/LICENSE.md).